Learn how to conduct a retrospective in Kanban style. See how to inspect your workflow in detail and foster a spirit of continuous improvement.

 When using a digital Kanban solution, we advise you to archive cards only at the Service Delivery Review, so you don’t let an important work item slip by without getting the proper attention.

-While going through the work items on the board one by one, discuss any issues you’ve faced with work items and share any valuable knowledge that you’ve gained while processing them.
-When doing so, it is important to keep your attention on the work itself, not the people responsible for it.
+While going through the work items on the board one by one, discuss any issues you’ve faced with work items and share any valuable knowledge you’ve gained while processing them.
+It is important to keep your attention on the work itself, not the people responsible for it.

 As experimentation has a significant role in achieving continuous improvement, you should give experiments special attention at your Kanban retrospective meeting.
 Don’t miss out on the chance to examine progress and discuss preliminary results.
 If there’s a possible adjustment, be sure to get everybody in the loop and sync how to implement it in the best way.